Bike Commuting Resources

 Thank you to our partners!

-Our 2022 Low-Stress Bike Map is presented by Cincinnati Metro and sponsored by Reser Bicycle Outfitters, Ohio's Bike Lawyer Steve Magas, Kentucky's Bike Lawyer Chris Carville, Cincinnati & Hamilton County Public Library, and Cincinnati Cycle Club.
+Our 2023 Low-Stress Bike Map is presented by Cincinnati Metro and sponsored by Reser Bicycle Outfitters, Ohio's Bike Lawyer Steve Magas, Kentucky's Bike Lawyer Chris Carville, Cincinnati & Hamilton County Public Library, Prus Construction, and Seemless Printing.

-The Low-Stress Bike Map was made possible thanks to financial support from the Paula Nye Memorial Education Grant through the Kentucky Bicycle and Bikeways Commission, the Devou Good Foundation, and the Carol Ann and Ralph V. Haile, Jr. Foundation.
+The Low-Stress Bike Map was made possible thanks to financial support from the Paula Nye Memorial Education Grant through the Kentucky Bicycle and Bikeway Commission and the Devou Good Foundation.

 Low-Stress Bike Routes